cognitamain/cognita-docs.github.io/_posts/2022-03-19-AddLogoSlider.md

 3. Navigate to the section Next-Gen
 4. Find the "CTA component" and click the option

+## Add caption for slider Image

+{% include image.html img="logo_slider_caption.png" style="wide" lightbox="false" alt="Alt for image" caption="Logo Slider" %}

+{% include image.html img="logo_slider_caption_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Logo Slider" %}

+1. Click the slider settings
+2. Then select the enable cation option

+## How to add caption text for image

+{% include image.html img="media_select_language.png" style="wide" lightbox="false" alt="Alt for image" caption="Logo Slider" %}

+1. Go to media library
+2. Then select the language for which you want to add caption from the top bar.
+3. Click on image which you want to add caption

+{% include image.html img="media_add_caption.png" style="wide" lightbox="false" alt="Alt for image" caption="Logo Slider" %}

+1. Here you can add caption for image

 ## Pro Tip
 > Research has shown that sliders increase conversion rates!